ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ### **Study metadata properties**

-In order to describe a *Study*, data submitters are required to provide information about the study affiliation(s), title, description and type and optionally provide ega accession.
+In order to describe a *Study*, data submitters are required to provide information about the study affiliation(s), the title, a description and the study type.
+Optionally, they can provide an EGA accession ID.

 ## **Publication**